crotwell/seisFile/README_build_hints.txt

 example output from src/doc/man-example with run_examples.sh

-./gradlew clean eB test clientTest assemble
+./gradlew clean installDist check assemble

 # if client code has changed, may need to rerun man templates for picocli
 #